Introducing Hotspots: Find Risky Functions and Stop Regressions

 • Simple CLI: no build step required; point it at your repo and go.

-Why we built it
+Why I built it

 Refactors often start with “this looks messy,” then balloon without moving the needle.
 Incidents, on the other hand, keep recurring in the same few places — complex code that also changes often.
-We built Hotspots to make those places obvious, actionable, and protected by policy.
+I built Hotspots to make those places obvious, actionable, and protected by policy.

 How it fits your day